 Shoulder pain is one of the rarer causes of lung cancer and could be attributed to so many other things.
 However, if it doesn’t go away after a few weeks, it is important that you make an appointment to see your doctor, as this prolonged pain could be something far more sinister.
 Any prolonged experience of chest pain should immediately precede a visit to the GP.

 By spotting these symptoms as early as possible you can make sure that if you are diagnosed with lung cancer, then you can begin treatment when the cancer is in its earliest stage, and therefore, at its easiest to destroy.

 Sometimes when people think of lung cancer, images of dying smokers immediately come to mind.
 These images are misconceived on two fronts.
 Firstly, anyone can develop lung cancer, including those who have never actively or passively smoked a cigarette.

 Secondly, if caught early, lung cancer does not have to be a death sentence.
 Far from it, people can be diagnosed with lung cancer, recover, and then return to enjoying the active lives they were living before being diagnosed with the disease.
 A brilliant example of this recovery is found in the case of James Brokenshire, who resigned from his post as Secretary of State for Northern Ireland in January 2018, having been diagnosed with the disease.
 As his lung cancer was caught early, it was highly treatable and Brokenshire returned to Government as Housing, Communities and Local Government Secretary in April of this year.

-If you’re suffering from any of the symptoms discussed, book a visit to see your GP.
+If you’re suffering from any of the above symptoms, book a visit to see a GP.

-Dr Brian O’Connor has over 30 years experience in caring for adult patients with lung disease.
+Alternatively you can book a consultation to see Dr Brian O’Connor, who has over 30 years experience in caring for adult patients with lung disease.